• Skip to main content

 Oats I recommend rolled oats, but you can use rolled or instant.
 Just don’t use steel-cut oats as they take much longer to absorb liquid.

 Protein powder Use a vanilla-flavored vegan protein powder in this smoothie.
-If you don’t have protein powder, just add a ½ teaspoon of vanilla extract and note that the protein content will be quite a bit lower.
+If you don’t have protein powder, just add a ½ tsp of vanilla extract and note that the protein content will be quite a bit lower.

 Topping ideas for a carrot cake smoothie bowl